Types of Data#

 Upon meeting certain criteria (e.g., a single governing body, administration, medical staff, and close proximity), the California Department of Public Health may issue a consolidated license to multiple hospital locations, whereby a single location is designated as the Parent Facility and each remaining location is designated as a Consolidated Facility.
-Currently, over 60 hospitals are operating with a consolidated license.
+Approximately 60 hospitals are operating with a consolidated license.
 These facilities report data to OSHPD as either separate entities or aggregated, as one consolidated provider, depending on the type of data they are reporting.

 - When reporting patient-level data to OSHPD, each consolidated facility can elect to report as either a separate entity or aggregated, as one consolidated provider, under the OSHPD Facility Number of the Parent Facility.
 Usually, facilities elect to combine on an all-or-nothing basis, but this is not always the case.